Needlesslord/PaintWars_by_BrainDeadStudios/Docs/GUIDocument.md

 ![HUD](https://user-images.githubusercontent.com/51851736/76066200-6fdcf300-5f8d-11ea-97ce-a5d686543a0c.png)

+The draft we did for the GUI in general is the following:

 ### Artistic point of view

 *THE ARTISTIC POINT OF VIEW OF THE HUD WILL BE UPLOADED ONCE WE HAVE THE SPRITES*